basemkhirat/dotapp-framework/manual/authentication.md

 ```

-Then, you can now check if user using the request object.
+Then, you can now get user and role using the request object.

 ### `req.getUser(<field>)`